 The ultimate transformation of the church into a secular temple of Enlightenment was confirmed in spirit, if not by final writ, when, in 1851, the scientist Léon Foucault hooked a cable to the center of the dome, creating a huge pendulum that he used to experimentally demonstrate the earth’s axial rotation.
 Since 1995, a replica of “Foucault’s Pendulum” has been in place under the Panthéon’s dome, an unusual but appropriate coda to the history of a building which from the start had broad significance extending beyond its place and time.

-Barry Bergdoll, ed., Le Panthéon: Symbole des révolutions: De l’Église de la Nation au Temple des grands hommes (Paris: Picard, 1989).
+Barry Bergdoll, editor, Le Panthéon: Symbole des révolutions: De l’Église de la Nation au Temple des grands hommes (Paris: Picard, 1989).

 Allan Braham, The Architecture of the French Enlightenment (Berkeley and Los Angeles: University of California Press, 1989).